Ranton, Staffordshire

-Ranton is a small hamlet in Staffordshire, England, situated 3.5 mi west of Stafford, 2.5 mi east of Woodseaves and 2 mi northeast of Gnosall.
+Ranton is a hamlet and civil parish in Staffordshire, England, situated 3.5 mi west of Stafford, 2.5 mi east of Woodseaves and 2 mi northeast of Gnosall.
 The population taken at the 2011 census was 382.

 As of 2013, both public houses that once operated in Ranton were bought and subsequently removed from operation.
 Due to this, Ranton is now listed as a hamlet.

 History

-Ranton is listed under the Pirehill Hundred section of the Doomsday Book.
-There is debate as to how the name Ranton was spelt prior to the 18th Century, possibilities include 'Ronton', 'Rantone' (as named in the Doomsday Book in 1086) and 'Rantun' (rarely used).
+Ranton is listed under the Pirehill Hundred section of the Domesday Book of 1086.
+There is debate as to how the name Ranton was spelt prior to the 18th century, possibilities include 'Ronton', 'Rantone' (as named in the Domesday Book) and 'Rantun' (rarely used).